Skip to main content

 Celebrating the great personalities of World Sport here in Monaco

-featured in News & reviews Author Pam Williamson, Monaco Editor Updated
+featured in News & Reviews Author Pam Williamson, Monaco Editor Updated

 At the ceremony, that took place last night at the Salles des Etoiles in Monaco, Usain Bolt and Simone Biles were named Laureus Sportsman and Sportswoman of the Year, following their outstanding performances in 2016.